tvtt2k/MobileParker/README.md

 **Link**
 https://youtu.be/4fe3LR2zilw

-**ParkMapper**
+**MobileParker**

-ParkMapper is an advanced web application developed using Next.js and React, designed to showcase park mapping features with seamless integration of the Google Maps API and custom APIs.
+MobileParker is an advanced web application developed using Next.js and React, designed to showcase park mapping features with seamless integration of the Google Maps API and custom APIs.

 **Project Overview**